-From January the first 2013 existing gas flues in voids will require visual inspection from a gas safe registered engineer.
+From January the first 2013 existing gas flues in voids require visual inspection from a gas safe registered engineer.
 No visual access will result in your boiler being shut down and classified as "At Risk" by your gas engineer, until the inspection issue is resolved.
 If you are affected you could find your boiler shut down during your annual service or when you call a boiler engineer for a breakdown.
 Gas engineers will be legally obliged to shut down your appliance.
-The new regulation is retrospective and applies to all existing boilers and flues.
-In most cases this can be easily resolved before it becomes a problem.
+The new regulation was retrospective and applies to all existing boilers and flues, regardless of the installation date.
+In most cases this can be easily resolved.

 Many gas/heating companies are labeling these as at risk but allowing the owner to leave them on against their advise, this covers the company from liability.

 The pipes which take away the fumes from your boiler, and provide fresh air for the burner.
 This usually consists of what looks like one four inch metal pipe from the top of the boiler, (though it's actually two concentric pipes, one for air in, one for fumes out).
 It can also be a five inch pipe particularly on longer pipe runs.
 This is typical on boiler brands such as Vaillant, Worcester, Ideal, Potterton, Baxi, Ariston, GlowWorm, Biasi and Vokera.

 On some boilers the flue system will consist of two separate plastic pipes, two inches in diameter or more, this is typical on Keston Boilers.

 A void is a space in your property that you cannot access or use.
 The spaces under and behind kitchen units can be described as voids.
 In the context of this regulation a void is a space that cannot be seen into for the visual inspection of the flue.
 It could be in the ceiling or wall, or it could be purpose built boxing to conceal the flue.
 Previously it would have been common for builder to conceal flues, and conceivable build a void around a flue.